 Neal Shaffer, Founder, Maximise Social Business

 “Thomson Reuters’ focus on ‘influencer marketing’ as an integral part of our global social media strategy shines a spotlight on the movers, shakers and opinion leaders of our clients’ & partners’ industries/markets.
 Success for us is seeing success for them – the group of influencers we have officially recognized.
 We are working very hard for these individuals and businesses to understand the value that Thomson Reuters bring to the industry and community by partnering and collaborating with them via online, off-line and event activations.
 We use various metrics – all of which are automated through Onalytica’s IRM.”

-Kelvin Lee, Director – Social Media Marketing, Thompson Reuters
+Kelvin Lee, Director – Social Media Marketing, Thomson Reuters

 Industry Measurement Framework

 The below diagram provides structure and clarity to better enable you to measure your success at each stage of your program.
 We have differentiated between inputs (activity) , outputs (activated) and outcomes (advocacy and action) , and how these correlate with each stage of the influencer pipeline: 1) identified, 2) engaged and 3) advocate.